Mexico City

-Mexico's capital is both the oldest capital city in the Americas and one of two founded by Indigenous people.
-The city was originally built on a group of islands in Lake Texcoco by the Mexica (Aztecs) around 1325, under the name Tenochtitlan.
+Mexico City is the oldest capital city in the Americas and one of two founded by Indigenous people.
+The city was originally built on a group of islands in Lake Texcoco by the Mexica around 1325, under the name Tenochtitlan.
 It was almost completely destroyed in the 1521 siege of Tenochtitlan and subsequently redesigned and rebuilt in accordance with the Spanish urban standards.
 In 1524, the municipality of Mexico City was established, known as México Tenochtitlán, and as of 1585, it was officially known as Ciudad de México (Mexico City).
-Mexico City was the political, administrative, and financial center of a major part of the Spanish colonial empire.
-After independence from Spain was achieved, the federal district was created in 1824.
+Mexico City played a major role in the Spanish colonial empire as a political, administrative, and financial center.
+Following independence from Spain, the region around and containing the city was established as the new and only Mexican federal district (Distrito Federal or DF) in 1824.